Staltec/TemplateReady/README.md

        You must ensure that the object already declared in your JS application.
        Default is 'Core.Template'

+      -r| --runtime
+        Add template library runtime code (if exists) into the output script file.
+        No default

      -w|--watch
-       When a change template file occurs, rebuild output js files.
+       When a change template file occurs, rebuild output js file.
        No default

      -p|--poll-interval <milliseconds>